-There are currently no online certificate or degree programs in Korean, nor is Korean commonly offered as a standalone degree major by a traditional college or university.
-However, several non-credit online courses are available from the beginner through advanced levels.
-Many students use these online courses to supplement their degree work in East Asian studies.
+There are currently no online Korean language certificate or degree programs, nor is Korean commonly offered as a standalone degree major by traditional colleges and universities.
+Several non-credit online courses are available, however, ranging from beginner through advanced levels.
+Many students use these online courses to supplement degree work in East Asian studies.

-In these courses, students learn to read and write in Korean, becoming familiar with the Korean, or Hangul, alphabet.
-They learn about grammar and sentence structure and practice their writing and conversation skills.
-Some programs allow students to interact with their teachers and fellow students through online forums.
+In online Korean language courses, students learn to read and write in Hangul, the Korean alphabet.
+They also learn about grammar and sentence structure, and students must practice both writing and conversation skills at all course levels.
+While much of the work is done privately, some programs allow students to interact with their teachers and fellow students through online forums.

 Typically, East Asian studies and language and culture programs are offered as bachelor's degrees, although in some instances the student can pursue a master's degree or doctorate in the subject.
 Korean, like many languages, is typically taught according to level of difficulty.
 Students with no former training begin at the basic or elementary level; as their understanding of the language increases, so does the complexity of the coursework.
 Those who successfully finish fourth or fifth year classes should be fully fluent in speaking, reading and writing Korean.